cpruvost/blockchainworkshop/docs/05-restapi.md

 If you click to see the details you will have the initiator of the transaction.
 On the screen for me it is CP_Tester because I do not use as you my Oracle Cloud Account but a user that I created before.
 You will not do that on that workshop but I want to show you that the users of your application working with Oracle Blockchain are under surveillance too....:o).

-I can go on the User Management in the web console
+I can go on the User Management in the web console (Do not that yourself...just read)

 ![Rest Proxy Node 1](images/05-restapi6.png)